jsthomas1288/jsthomas1288/README.md

 I wanted to take the time to help you get to know me better! 😁

-I'm a Front End Developer experienced in building highly responsive websites and holding a strong background in engineering and mathematics.
+I'm a Full Stack Developer experienced in building web applications, highly responsive websites, and holding a strong background in engineering and mathematics.

 Here are some other important highlights about me: